LeonLow97-Sandbox/postgresql-bootcamp/stephen_grider/002_PostgreSQL/004-instagram-db-design.md

 - Cannot have `post_id` and `comment_id` both to be NULL at the same time OR both to have an integer at the same time.
 Have to add in a `CHECK` constraint.
 - [Downside] Have to write down a complex `CHECK` constraint.
 - We will be using this approach because we assume a user can only 'like' a post or comment, no such thing as different reaction types ('love','clap','shock').
+- `COALESCE(post_id::BOOLEAN::INTEGER, 0)` means that if post_id cannot be type casted to a BOOLEAN, then it is null and will be converted to 0.

 ---